jlyman/react-native-rating-requestor/README.md

 ## Releases

+- 3.2.0 - Allow iOS country store and app name to be set.
+Props to [@andreleon](https://github.com/andreleon)
 - 3.1.0 - Formalize the `shouldBoldLastButton` option.
 Props to [@ttargo1](https://github.com/ttargo1)
 - 3.0.0 - Allow changing the order of the buttons on different platforms.
 Impetus and help from [@yihanseattle](https://github.com/yihanseattle), [@olzhasipsy](https://github.com/olzhasipsy), and [@kesha-antonov](https://github.com/kesha-antonov), and update the minimum RN dep to v0.26.
 - 2.1.0 - Update the iOS store URL for iOS 11 compatibility thanks to [@rodrigopk](https://github.com/rodrigopk)